pipeforce/pipeforce.github.io/docs/guides/170_faas.md

 PIPEFORCE has an advanced mechanism to execute [Python](https://www.python.org/doc/) functions as part of a pipeline execution.
 This way you can use the full power of this popular scripting language inside your pipelines.

-The [Python functions]((https://www.w3schools.com/python/python_functions.asp)) will be executed by a FaaS service inside PIPEFORCE so the developer is not in charge of setting up and maintain a Python runtime environment.
-This approach is also known as Function as a Service (FaaS): You just send a Python function to the service and receive the calculated result.
-You do not care about any interpreter, image deployment or scalability issues.
+The [Python functions]((https://www.w3schools.com/python/python_functions.asp)) will be executed by a backend service inside PIPEFORCE so the developer is not in charge of setting up and maintain a Python runtime environment.
+This approach is also known as Function as a Service (FaaS) or Lambda: You just send a Python function to the service and receive the calculated result.
+You do not care about any interpreter, image deployment, scalability issues or any other task related to the execution side.

-This approach opens a lot of new possibilities, such as for example:
+This approach opens a lot of new possibilities to pipelines and your applications, such as for example:

 - Create a set of libraries of functions for your custom needs and re-use them from anywhere inside your app pipelines.
 - Write advanced tests using a Python testing framework.